Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "Nothin’ wrong with scruffy…" Julian muttered.
 "Who *are* Halberstadt’s, anyway?"

-*"The* best tailors on the planet?"
+"*The* best tailors on the planet?"
 Xiù said.
 "You’ve never heard of them?"

 "Clothes."
 Julian managed to squeeze a *lot* of disinterest into that lone syllable.
 He saw Al, Xiù *and* the boys all pull similar eye-rolling faces.